What is a neighbourhood plan?

 A Neighbourhood Plan is a community-led framework for guiding the future development and growth of an area.

 Carn Brea Parish Council is the ‘qualifying body’ in planning law with the power to prepare the Neighbourhood Plan for the area.
-The Plan is being written in partnership with the local community through the Carn Brea NDP Steering Group which is made up of a committed group of Parish Councillors and local residents who are keen to ensure that local views and considerations are taken into account when it comes to future development within the Parish.
+The Plan has been written in partnership with the local community through the Carn Brea NDP Steering Group which was made up of a committed group of Parish Councillors and local residents, who were keen to ensure that local views and considerations were taken into account when developing the Neighbourhood Plan.

-The Neighbourhood Plan will be subject to an independent examination and referendum and then form part of the Local Development Plan.
-Once our Plan has been made, and approved, it will become an integral part of the planning system and be a ‘material consideration’ for planning applications, alongside national and Cornwall Local Plan policies.
+The Neighbourhood Plan was subject to an independent examination and referendum and now that the Carn Brea Neighbourhood Development Plan was officially ‘made’ on 16th September 2024 it forms part of the Local Development Plan.
+Now that the Plan has been made, and approved, it is an integral part of the planning system and is a ‘material consideration’ for planning applications, alongside national and Cornwall Local Plan policies.

-A Neighbourhood Plan for our parish would allow residents to develop planning policies that reflect our own priorities and help to deliver the kind of community that we would like to see in the future.
+A Neighbourhood Plan for our parish allows development of planning policies that reflect our own priorities and help to deliver the kind of community that we would like to see in the future.

 Once in place, the policies in the Neighbourhood Plan will be used to help Planning Officers determine whether future planning applications are approved or refused.